Rent-to-Own: A Creative Way to Get Into a Million-Dollar Home

 Rent-to-own homes are not for everyone.
 This method of buying a home can be more complicated than a straightforward home purchase, and it’s not a widely used technique.

 However, for certain buyers, renting a home before buying it is a method that can solve problems.
-Whether you’re struggling with a hot housing market or concerns about your credit score, rent-to-own homes could be your ticket to homeownership.
+Whether you’re struggling with a hot housing market or have concerns about your credit score, rent-to-own homes could be your ticket to homeownership.
+Here are some scenarios where it makes sense to pursue a rent-to-own home:

 When starter homes cost a million dollars where you live

 Red-hot market prices make it tough to get into your first home when the price of entry is a million bucks.
-If you live in a high cost-of-living area, you’re familiar with home prices in the millions.
-Even small homes can easily go for $1 million in markets such as Austin, Seattle, and San Francisco, where the median list price of a home is $1.65 million.
+If you live in a high-cost-of-living area, you’re familiar with home prices in the millions.
+About 242 cities across the country now have starter homes valued at $1 million or more.
+California leads the way, followed by New York and New Jersey, with the three states accounting for the largest number of cities where even entry-level homes have reached the $1 million mark.

 By using rent-to-own for these million-dollar properties, you open up a new path to homeownership, giving yourself more time to save up a down payment.